OpenICT-Hanze/OpenICT-Checkin-Docs/docs/source/installation.rst

 Requirements
 ------------

+- `GIT available from commandline <https://git-scm.com/>`_
 - `XAMPP with PHP 8.0 or higher <https://www.apachefriends.org/index.html>`_
-- PHP installed in PATH variables (done by XAMPP or composer automatically)
 - `Composer <https://getcomposer.org/>`_
+- - Syntax error while installing?
+Go to the specified file and place the path within "" marks.
+- PHP installed in PATH variables (Available as a checkmark in the composer installer)
 - Access to `the restricted github page <https://github.com/RedFirebreak/OpenICT-Checkin>`_ (Ask RedFirebreak or any collaborator for access)

 After making sure that all the requirements are met on your system, you can continue to the next section.